Now with AI-powered page building via MCP Server

 If you're a design-focused startup with a dedicated designer, Webflow is an excellent alternative.
 For content-heavy operations that need extensive plugin support, WordPress remains a solid choice — just be prepared for the maintenance overhead.

 The bottom line: choose a CMS that won't hold you back as you scale.
-In the AI-first era of 2026, that means choosing a platform that embraces AI, supports multiple languages natively, and gives you room to grow.
+In the AI-first era of 2026, that means choosing a platform that lets AI manage your content, supports multiple languages natively, and lets your team own the code that ships it.